 Long a national leader in nursing education with a firm commitment to clinical excellence, robust research and evidence-based practice, UVA School of Nursing is an integral part of a campus steeped in tradition but thoughtfully engaged in the present -- and the future.

 A celebrated interprofessional education program teams nursing and medical students in the classroom, in simulation exercises, and in clinical experiences.
 An emphasis on compassionate care and resilience is interwoven into curricula as well as students' personal and professional lives.
+All students conduct research independently, or as part of teams.
 The School's global connections fortify students' practice -- and their perspective of the world.

 The nation's #2 public university, UVA was founded by Thomas Jefferson in 1819.
 The School of Nursing -- founded in 1901 at the same time as the Medical Center -- is part of the UVA Health System along with the School of Medicine, the Claude Moore Health Sciences Library, the UVA Physicians Group, and the Medical Center.
 The medical school Thomas Jefferson established in 1825 as the nation’s 10th has grown to become a renowned academic health system.
 The Medical Center is an integrated network of primary and specialty care services ranging from wellness programs to the most technologically advanced care.
 At its hub is a 577-bed hospital, a state Level 1 trauma center, and the Emily Couric Cancer Center, which boasts unparalleled oncology care for patients from Virginia, across the country, and around the world.
 Today, the Medical Center continues to expand and will soon complete its Battle Children’s Hospital, at the corner of West Main and Jefferson Park Avenue, as well as a long-term acute care facility.